angular-slider/ngx-slider/DEVELOPERS.md

 npm run ci
 ```

-This is a shorthand for running unit tests, e2e tests, building the project with production config and running tslint.
+This is a shorthand for running unit tests, e2e tests, building the project with production config and running eslint.

 # How generated code works